julien-boudry/Condorcet/VOTING_METHODS.md

 ```

+# Single Winner methods - Details & Implementation
 ## Single Transferable Vote

 > **Family:** Single Transferable Vote
+> > **Default STV Quota:** Droop
 > **Variant used:** *None*
 > **Wikipedia:** https://en.wikipedia.org/wiki/Single_transferable_vote
 > ***
-> **Methods alias available (for function call)**: "STV", "Single Transferable Vote", "SingleTransferableVote"
+> **Methods alias available (for function call)**: "STV" / "Single Transferable Vote" / "SingleTransferableVote"

 ### Implementation Comments
+##### Fundamentals
-In case of tie into a vote rank, rank is ignored like he never existed.
+- In case of tie into a vote rank, rank is ignored like he never existed.
+But you can use ```getStats()```  to get more computations details.
-The implementation of this method does not support parties.
+- The implementation of this method does not support parties.
 A candidate is elected only once, whatever the number of seats.
-Non-elected candidates are not included in the ranking.
+- Non-elected candidates are not included in the ranking.
 The ranking is therefore that of the elected.

+##### Quotas
-Default quota is the Droop quota. three others are available using the method options system _(see example below)_: Hare, Hagenbach-Bischoff, Imperiali.
+Default quota is the Droop quota.
+Three others are available using the method options system _(see example below)_: Hare, Hagenbach-Bischoff, Imperiali.

 ### Code example